Thungela in clover as August brings coal-strapped Europe "unparalleled energy crisis" - Miningmx

 Offsetting the extraordinary market conditions to an extent, Thungela said that the second half of its financial year was typified by “increased operating costs” of which higher royalty charges and rising costs across the energy complex where important drivers “as well as global inflationary pressures”.

-Thungela would also book fair value losses on hedged positions which was a function of risk management undertaken as part of a capital support agreements.
+Thungela would also book fair value losses on the price risk management programme undertaken as part of a capital support agreements.

 The miner said earlier in the 2022 financial year that its unit costs per ton were averaging R957 – a significant increase on the R787/t registered for the corresponding six months.